The official blog of the Lung Institute.

 Rich in American history and filled with preserves and parks, taking a walk on a gentle trail near Nashville, Tennessee is a great way to enjoy the scenery and some exercise.
 While exercise can be challenging for someone with a chronic lung disease, exercising can improve lung function.
 Being outside has great health benefits, too.
 When you’re outside, it makes exercise is more enjoyable, increases brain function naturally, aids in the absorption of vitamin D, reduces stress, and enhances mood.
 So, call your family or friends because it’s time to benefit from the local beauty on the best Nashville walking trails.

 What are the best Nashville walking trails?

-Whether you’re a Nashville, TN local, on vacation or you’re in town for stem cell treatment at the Lung Institute, these best Nashville walking trails will boost your mood naturally.
+Whether you’re a Nashville, TN local, on vacation or you’re in town for cellular therapy at the Lung Institute, these best Nashville walking trails will boost your mood naturally.
 All of the parks and trails listed here have wheelchair accessible accommodations for people with mobility impairments.
 While you’re in town, we hope you enjoy the Radnor Lake State Park, the Bicentennial Capitol Mall State Park and the Richland Creek Greenway.
 These places offer a variety of trails and other activities.

 Radnor Lake State Park